coprolit/rpg-rules/tactical-activity-tracking.md

 ## Actions
-Specific actions are declared when they are started, and resolved (e.g., roll a maneuver) when they are completed.
+Actions include any activity the character performs including movement, shooting, melee, or retrieving items from a backpack.

-**Fixed/range of AP** Some actions require a fixed number of Action Points, while others are given a range, such as 2 – 4.
+Some actions require a fixed number of `Action Points`, while others are given a range, such as 2 – 4.
 Actions with a range of AP can be performed more quickly at a penalty of **-25 for each AP less than the normal maximum**.

 **Instantaneous actions** Some actions occur so quickly they are treated as instantaneous (0 AP); the first such action costs 0 AP and is thus a “free” action taking no time during the round, however any further instantaneous actions performed that round take 1 AP each.
 This represents the fact that no action is strictly instantaneous.